shammond42/definition-list/README.md

 It supports both reading view and live preview/source mode.

+## Credit

+Special thanks to [@lucible](https://github.com/lucible) who, at this point, has contributed more to this project than I have.
+Thank you!

 ## Usage

 While definition lists are not part of the standard markdown definition, a number of varients have introduced it.
 This plugin has adopted the markup standard as described in the [Extended Syntax](https://www.markdownguide.org/extended-syntax/).
 It also implements a few features from [Pandoc's definition list spec](https://pandoc.org/MANUAL.html#definition-lists), specifically the support for tilde as a definition marker and definition lines indented with two spaces.